Modular session types for objects: Type Checking Algorithm

 \subsection{Implementation}

-We have used the Polyglot~\cite{NystromN:polecf} system to implement the ideas of this paper as a prototype extension of Java 1.4 (extended with \lstinline{enum} declarations), which we call Bica.
-The compiler accepts conventional Java code, possibly including \lstinline{@session} annotations in classes and in method parameters, as well as \lstinline{@req} and \lstinline{@ens} annotations for recursive methods (cf.\ Section~\ref{subsec:self-calls}).
-All we do is extended type checking; there is no need to touch the back-end of the compiler.
+The ideas introduced in this paper can be used to extend a conventional Java compiler, by including \lstinline{@session} annotations in classes and in method parameters, as well as \lstinline{@req} and \lstinline{@ens} annotations for recursive methods (cf.\ Section~\ref{subsec:self-calls}).
+The extension only concerns type checking; there is no need to touch the back-end of the compiler.